County of Oldenburg: Personal Union with Denmark (1448-1460)

+Independent County (1460-1667)

+In 1459, King Christian stood to inherit the Duchy of Schleswig and the County of Holstein from his uncle, Adolf VIII—a development that significantly shaped Oldenburg’s future.
+To prevent the separation of the two territories, the nobles of Holstein and Schleswig invited Christian to rule as Duke of Schleswig and Count of Holstein.
+In return, Christian granted the nobles extensive privileges in the Treaty of Ribe.
+He also agreed to renounce his hereditary claim to Oldenburg.

+Christian transferred Oldenburg to his brother Gerhard, thereby giving Oldenburg independence from the Danish crown.
+Gerhard waged continual conflicts with the Bishop of Bremen and other neighbors, earning himself a reputation as a pirate in the eyes of the Hanseatic League.
+In 1483, however, Gerhard was compelled to abdicate in favor of his son, and he later died while on a pilgrimage in Spain.

 Early in the 16th century, Oldenburg was again enlarged at the expense of the Frisians.
-Protestantism was introduced into the county by Count Anton I (1505-1573), who also suppressed the monasteries.
-However, he remained loyal to Charles V during the war of the league of Schmalkalden, and was able thus to increase his territories, obtaining Delmenhorst in 1547.
+Protestantism was introduced into the county by Count Anton I (1505–1573), who also suppressed the monasteries.
+However, he remained loyal to Charles V during the war of the League of Schmalkalden, and was able thus to increase his territories, obtaining Delmenhorst in 1547.
 One of Anton's brothers, Count Christopher of Oldenburg (c.
 1506-1560) also won a reputation as a soldier.

-Anton's grandson, Anton Günther (1583-1667), who succeeded in 1603 significantly enlarged and enriched his territories.
+Anton's grandson, Anton Günther (1583–1667), who succeeded in 1603 significantly enlarged and enriched his territories.
 He thus considered himself the wisest prince who ever had ruled Oldenburg.
 Jever had been acquired before his ascension, but in 1624 he added Knipphausen and Varel to his lands; thus, in 1647 Delmenhorst was finally united.
 Through neutrality during the Thirty Years' War and by donating valuable horses to warlord Count of Tilly, Anton Günther protected his dominions from the devastation levied on nearly all other German states.
 He also obtained from the emperor the right to levy tolls on vessels passing along the Weser, a lucrative grant.
 In 1607 he erected a Renaissance castle.
 Oldenburg was a wealthy town in a time of war and turmoil and its population and power grew considerably.
-However, after the death of Anton Günther, Oldenburg fell again under Danish authority, and 1667 the town was struck by a disastrous plague epidemic and shortly thereafter was destroyed in a fire.
-The Danish kings became uninterested in the town and it lost its former importance.

-In 1773 Danish rule ended and, in 1774, the Oldenburg region became a duchy.
-The destroyed buildings in the city were then rebuilt in a Classicist style.